[Please note that Michael’s regular day off each week is Friday.]

 Michael is a great believer in lay ministry and loves to see all of God’s people exploring the gifts God has given them to use for the flourishing of the church and surrounding communities.
 He is looking forward to discovering the things that God is already doing in both Girton and Madingley and hopes to find that there are many ways in which God’s faithful (and would-like-to-be-more-faithful) people might seek to serve in the years to come.

 Kathryn is a maths teacher and she’s currently teaching at the Stephen Perse Foundation.
-She and Michael have three boys: Matthew (8), Thomas (6) and Joseph (4).
+She and Michael have three boys: Matthew (b.
+2013), Thomas (b.
+2015) and Joseph (b.
+2017).
 They are a lovely handful.

 In Michael’s spare time he likes to do a range of things including reading, cryptic crosswords and chess.
 He is hoping that having a ½ time job will allow him the capacity to take up playing the trumpet and (perhaps) cricket again.